Summer Camps Policies and Procedures

 Inappropriate behaviour includes:

-• Actions or behaviours resulting in an increased risk to self or others.
+• actions or behaviours resulting in an increased risk to self or others

-• Threats, bullying, harassment, intimidation, abuse or fighting.
+• threats, bullying, harassment, intimidation, abuse or fighting

-• Being under the influence or in the possession of drugs or alcohol.
+• being under the influence or in the possession of drugs or alcohol

-• Vandalizing or abusing camp equipment.
+• vandalizing or abusing camp equipment

-• Possession or use of tobacco or tobacco products.
+• possession or use of tobacco or tobacco products

-• Disregarding SAIT or SAIT Youth Programs rules and policies.
+• disregarding SAIT or SAIT Youth Programs rules and policies

-• Possession or use of weapons or harmful objects (knives, lighters, matches, etc.)
+• possession or use of weapons or harmful objects (knives, lighters, matches, etc.)

-Please contact the SAIT Youth Programs team if a camper attending a SAIT Youth Program reports an experience of any form of harassment or discrimination during the course of the camp activities.
-Behaviour that is deemed unacceptable will result in expulsion from camp.
+Please contact the SAIT Summer Camps team if a camper experiences any form of harassment or discrimination during camp activities.

 Purpose